Allespro/flair/readme.md

 *Half of an AirDrop substitute*

 #### What:
-Flair is written with one thing goal: make it easier to get files off an iPhone/iPad/etc.
+Flair is written with one goal: make it easier to get files off an iPhone/iPad/etc.

 Personally, I hate messing around with cloud file hosting or iTunes file sharing if I want a file from my phone on my computer.
 However, I don't own a Mac and can't just AirDrop myself files.
 This has always been an annoyance.